 Lisa Connors, LCPC, NCC, MAC, ABD, teaches chemical dependency/substance use disorder courses at Anne Arundel Community College.
 She has worked with and provided training on topics such as HIV/AIDS, substance use and mental health disorders, violence/abuse/trauma, grief and loss, and social injustices to organizations such as NAADAC, Maryland Counseling Association, Maryland Department of Health, MCASA-Maryland Women of Color Network, NORC at the University of Chicago, NBCC Foundation, NASW-MD Chapter, and NAMI-Baltimore.
 As a member of NAADAC, she has participated in numerous trainings.
 In addition, Connors is a licensed clinical professional counselor (LCPC) and specializes in clinical work with clients who have co-occurring issues.

-- Participants will be able to apply hands-on exercises to assist participants in grieving in a "safe space."
+- Participants will be able to apply two hands-on exercises to assist participants in grieving in a "safe space."